kaaproject/kaa-rfcs/0003/README.md

 Service replica-specific subjects are unique for each service instance replica.

-For exchanging service replica-specific messages, services SHOULD use the following message subjects format:
+For exchanging service replica-specific messages, services MUST use the following message subjects format:
 ```
 kaa.v1.replica.{service-instance-replica-id}.{protocol-name}.{message-type}
 ```